Philip.

 Three figures stood in the courtyard.

 A man of deep ebony skin, head shaved close, a scar running from his jaw to his collarbone, who looked like he had been meditating on this moment for four seasons.
-A woman, tall and strong, who looked at Philip the way soldiers look at each other.
-She nodded to him, and he returned the salute.
-A second man, quieter, who said nothing but whose eyes moved over Philip and Haddagan and found what he was looking for.
+A woman, tall and strong, who met Philip with the nod of one soldier to another.
+A second man, quieter, who said nothing but whose bearing shifted almost imperceptibly as Philip and Haddagan entered.

 Drogoth came to stand beside him.